 Session 16 – Part 2: Takashi Kawakami (Japan)

-Data-driven modelling approach to integrate mathematical and data/statistical modelling in school and teacher education
+Data-driven modelling approach with mathematical and statistical models at its core in school and teacher education: A focus on a societal perspective

 • 11.12.2024